UnstableEgghead/braid/doc/readme.txt

 be found at http://www.motoslave.net/sugarcube/ .
 SugarCube is the default header used by braid, but it can be changed via the command line parameters.

+Braid can also use, instead of command line parameters, a special configuration file in order to have an easier time doing builds over many times.
+The filename of this file must be either braid.cfg or braid.ini, and it must be located within the directory that you execute braid.
+So, if for example you execute braid from the directory ~/Documents/twine/game, then braid.cfg must be located within the ~/Documents/twine/game directory, and not from wherever braid is located.
+There is an example configuration file in the format that braid expects and fully commented at doc/braid.cfg.example .

 The parameters for braid are as follows:
    -a --author:
       This sets the author for the file, which primarily shows up in the html